Vienna, Virginia: Public libraries

 Fairfax County Public Library operates the Patrick Henry Library in Vienna.

 Transportation

 Interstate 66 is the main highway serving Vienna.
 Access is provided via Exit 62 and Virginia State Route 243.
 In addition, Virginia State Route 123 runs through downtown Vienna.
+The town is served on the Washington Metro network by Vienna station on the Orange Line.

 Economy

-MAE-East is located within the Vienna postal area in Tysons Corner CDP.
-This served as one of two locations (in addition to MAE-West) where all Internet traffic was exchanged between one ISP and other private, government, and academic Internet networks and served as a magnet for telecom and other high-tech companies focused on the Internet.
+MAE-East is located in Vienna.
+Along with MAE-West, it served as one of two locations, where all Internet traffic was exchanged between one ISP and other private, government, and academic Internet networks and served as a magnet for telecom and other high-tech companies focused on the Internet.
 In 1995 America Online (AOL) was headquartered at 8619 Westwood Center Drive in Tysons Corner CDP in unincorporated Fairfax County, near Vienna.

-The global corporate headquarters of Navy Federal Credit Union is located in Vienna.
+The corporate headquarters of Navy Federal Credit Union is located in Vienna.

 Top employers

-According to the Town's 2020 Comprehensive Annual Financial Report, the top employers in the town are:
+According to Vienna's 2022 Annual Comprehensive Financial Report, the top employers in the town are: